Nordic economic recovery on track as consumers ready to 'splash the cash': Reuters poll

-Sweden and Norway are each set for expansion of 3.5% or more in 2021 and 2022, according to the July 5-8 survey, as the gradual return to normal life is increasing in tandem with more people getting vaccinated.
+Sweden and Norway are each set for expansion of 3.5% or more in 2021 and 2022, according to the July 5-8 survey, as the gradual return to normal life is increasing in tandem with more people getting vaccinated here.

 “There are of course still risks related to COVID-19, but with vaccinations progressing, we expect the recovery to continue and to have the economies back to their potential output and pre-crisis unemployment in 2022,” Danske Bank said in a note.